lczpln/lerogen/README.md

 # Lerogen

-Lerogen is an easy random mock generator that can be use with a fake api
+Lerogen is an easy random mock generator that can be used with a fake api

 ## Install